JohnBQuantalytics/mt-abbook-routing-plugin/README.md

 4. Test with the provided mock service
 5. Contact system administrator

-## 📄 License
+## License

 Copyright 2024, Trading System.
 All rights reserved.

 ---

-**⚠️ Important Notice**: This is a demonstration implementation.
+**Important Notice**: This is a demonstration implementation.
 For production use, ensure proper integration with your broker's specific routing APIs and implement appropriate security measures.